 - How long have you been in business?

 - Tell me about your clients and who you’re trying to serve?

 - Where did you work before you started working at ____?

 - I noticed you went to ___ College – awesome!
 What did you like about going there?

 - Do you have to travel much for work each day?

 Remember – these examples are to get the prospect talking about themselves, and finding commonality between you and your potential client.

 Building sales relationships and rapport is a powerful way to win sales ethically; yet lay the foundation for long term and profitable relationships.

 Learning how to do it properly can be very beneficial for you and your business and should be something your whole sales team strives to learn.

-If it is something you’d like to learn more about, feel free to register for a No Cost Sales Masterclass here.
+If it is something you’d like to learn more about, feel free to register for our 7 day sales challenge.